-We have calculated orthologs for all sequenced bacterial genomes using PorthoMCL to illustrate the power of PorthoMCL.
-We downloaded all the annotated genes for all the 2,758 prokaryotic organisms from GenBank which have a total of 8,661,583 protein sequences with the median length of 270 amino acids.
-They serve both as the query and the database for the all-against-all BLAST search.
-After splitting the query into smaller files each containing 10,000 sequences, we used PorthoMCL’s parallelizing script to run BLAST searches (e-value cutoff: 1e-5; database size: 1e8).
+To illustrate the power of PorthoMCL, We have applied it to all the 2,758 sequenced bacterial genomes in GenBank (downloaded on xxyy, 2015) using their annotated protein sequences.
+These genomes contain a total of 8,661,583 protein sequences with a median length of 270 amino acids.
+They serve both as both the query and the database for all-against-all BLAST searches.
+After splitting the query into smaller files each containing about10,000 sequences, we used PorthoMCL’s parallelizing script to run BLAST searches (e-value cutoff: 1e-5; database size: 1e8).
 The combined output of the BLAST contained 2,957,375,578 hits.
-The total runtime of the BLAST searches added up to 549 days, which were parallelized in 11 days using a computing cluster with 60 computing nodes (each nodes has 12 cores and 36GBs of RAM).
-At the next step, PorthoMCL searched for reciprocal best hits and identified 850,273,323 ortholog gene pairs that fell into 208,530 ortholog groups.
-While OrthoMCL never finished this step after 35 days on a database server (the server has 40 cores and 1TBs of RAM), PorthoMCL managed to finish the identification in 8 days.
+The total runtime of the BLAST searches were 11 days on a cluster with 60 computing nodes (each nodes has 12 cores and 36GBs of RAM), which would need 549 days if run on a single node.
+In the next step, PorthoMCL searched for reciprocal best hits and identified 850,273,323 ortholog gene pairs that formed 208,530 ortholog groups.
+While OrthoMCL could not finish this step after 35 days of running on a database server with 40 cores and 1TBs of RAM, PorthoMCL finished in 8 days.

-The compressed ortholog pairs (file size: 10GBs) and ortholog groups (file size: 51MBs) are available for download at UPLOAD IT SOME WHERE.
+The ortholog pairs (file size: 10GBs) and ortholog groups (file size: 51MBs) are available for download at UPLOAD IT SOME WHERE.

 acknowledgements

-We thank Jonathan Halter for his support and valuable contributions.
+We thank Jonathan Halter for his support and valuable contributions to this project.

-Funding: This work was funded by GRANT INFORMATION.
+Funding: This work was funded by the National Science Foundation (EF0849615 and CCF1048261) and NIH (R01GM106013).

 Conflict of Interest: none declared.